ServiceNow/PySNC/docs/user/advanced.rst

 * Increase (or decrease) the default :ref:`batch_size` for GlideRecord
 * According to `KB0534905 <https://support.servicenow.com/kb_view.do?sysparm_article=KB0534905>`_ try disabling display values if they are not required via `gr.display_value = False`
 * Try setting a query :ref:`limit` if you do not need all results

+2. Why am I consuming so much memory?

+By default, GlideRecord can be 'rewound' in that it stores all previously fetched records in memory.
+This can be disabled by setting :ref:`rewind` to False on GlideRecord